 NEW AGENCY AND COLLECTION

 Munich-based denim and casualwear brand Herrlicher started 2017 by signing a new distribution agency in Austria, Parisa Engel, in a bid to develop its international network.
-The A/W 2017-18 collection combines military motifs and opulence in the form of velvet, silk, glitter and ruffles, as well as versatile sportswear styles, such as sweatshirts adorned with patchwork and Wonderlicher’ and Heldinnen’ embroideries made using lurex yarn.
-In the outerwear segment, parkas, quilted coats and bombers are key, as well as a small range of leather and “leatherlook” jackets.
+The A/W 2017-18 collection combines military motifs and opulence in the form of velvet, silk, glitter and ruffles, as well as versatile sportswear styles, such as sweatshirts adorned with patchwork and ‘Wonderlicher’ and ‘Heldinnen’ embroideries made using lurex yarn.
+In the outerwear segment, parkas, quilted coats and bombers are key, as well as a small range of leather and “leather-look” jackets.

 www.herrlicher.com